strapi/strapi/packages/core/strapi/README.md

 | PostgreSQL | 14.0        | 11.0    |
 | SQLite     | 3           | 3       |

+Note: For Node 22, the better-sqlite3 package used by your SQLite project should be `>=11.1`

 **We recommend always using the latest version of Strapi stable to start your new projects**.

 ## Features